 PROJECT STATUS: Completed START: October 2011 COMPLETED March 2013

-UMEME means electric in Swahili, which is a language spoken in Kenya.
+UMEME means electricity in Swahili, which is a language spoken in Kenya.
 The objective of the UMEME 24/7 project was to develop and test solutions that will improve power supply and stability for consumers in Kenya.

 Like many other developing countries, Kenya is plagued by both scheduled and unscheduled power outages during the day, which is a great nuisance to individuals, industry and the public sector – for example hospitals.